 Seeking graduate assistants!

-The Wilkes University Small Business Development Center is seeking applicants for graduate assistants.
+The Wilkes University Small Business Development Center seeks applicants for graduate assistant positions on a regular basis.
 SBDC graduate assistants work with individuals who are seeking assistance in starting a small business and small business owners who are in need of assistance.
-Strong research skills required.
-One position will be available June 1, 2016 and another available September 1, 2016.
+Strong research and writing skills required.

 The following is the link to the application: SBDC Graduate Assistant Application